Kotlin/dataframe/docs/reference.md

 ```
 columnName // column by extension property
 it.columnName // column by extension property
+column // column by accessor
-columnName() // column by accessor
+it[column] // column by accessor
 it["columnName"] // column by name
 "columnName"<Type>() // typed column by name
 col(index) // column by index